 states of Colorado and New Mexico jointly created in 1970 when they purhcased the line between between Chama, N.M., and Antonito from the old Denver and Rio Grande Western Railroad.

-The town of Antonito gave Engine 463 to the Cumbres & Toltec to restore; the restoration was complete in 1994 and it began hauling tourists.
+The town of Antonito handed over the engine and tender to the Cumbres & Toltec to restore.
+The restoration was complete in 1994, and No. 463 began to

 Engine 463 threw a side rod in 2002 and was taken out of service.
 In 2009, it was moved to the railroad's shop at Chama, where it was rebuilt.
 It returned to service in Spring 2013.